 International financial advice firm Globaleye has apologised for inaccuracies in a pension guide on the company’s website.

-Tim Searle, chairman of Globaleye, said his firm gives the most up to date information it can and added “with the fluidity of Qrops/Qnups it is easy to get out of date”.
+Tim Searle, chairman of Globaleye, said his firm gives the most up-to-date information it can and added: “With the fluidity of Qrops/Qnups [Qualifying recognised overseas pension schemes/qualifying non-UK pension schemes], it is easy to get out of date”.

-He made these comments when FTAdviser flagged that rival advisers had complained about a “misleading” guide on his company’s website.
+He made his comments following a report by FTAdviser that rival advisers had complained about a “misleading” guide on his company’s website.

-“We have an ongoing battle with making sure it is up to date.
-We are not a robo-advice or transactions company,” he added, stating that Globaleye clients have to sit down with an adviser.
+“We have an ongoing battle with making sure it is up-to-date.
+We are not a robo-advice or transactions company.”
+He added that Globaleye clients had to sit down with an adviser.

-James Pearcy-Caldwell, chartered financial planner at Aisa (CORRECT) International, told FTAdviser information in the guide, which was published on Globaleye’s website and able to be viewed last week, was largely out of date, misleading or inaccurate as different rules apply for different age groups and different countries.
+James Pearcy-Caldwell, chartered financial planner at Aisa International, said that information in the guide, which was still able to be viewed on Globaleye’s website last week, was “largely out of date, misleading or inaccurate as different rules apply for different age groups and different countries.”

 The guide stated: “In the UK, all pensions have income tax deducted at the basic rate before they are paid out to the pensioner, whereas Qrop income will be taxed at the rate applicable to the country that the Qrop is based in.

-“Due to double taxation agreements this can sometimes be 0 per cent.”
+“Due to double taxation agreements this can sometimes be zero per cent.”

-Mr Pearcy-Caldwell added the guide ignored the initial £10,000 or so of income comes under a personal allowance in the UK, which is taxed at 0 per cent.
+Mr Pearcy-Caldwell said the guide ignored the initial £10,000 or so of income that comes under the personal allowance in the UK, which is taxed at zero per cent.

-Another misnomer was the following statement: “If you leave your pension in the UK in a Sipp for example, you will pay your highest marginal income tax rate on the income taken – where ever you are in the world.
+Another inaccuracy was the following statement: “If you leave your pension in the UK in a Sipp, for example, you will pay your highest marginal income tax rate on the income taken – whereever you are in the world.

-The guide also stated a tax-free lump sum of up to 30 per cent can be drawn down from a pension, leaving 70 per cent for a regular income, however Mr Lean noted UK advisers referred to it as a pension commencement lump sum, and other countries tax this lump sum.
+In addition, the guide claimed that a tax-free lump sum of up to 30 per cent could be drawn down from a pension, leaving 70 per cent for a regular income.
+However, Mr Lean said UK advisers referred to it as a pension commencement lump sum, and that other countries taxed this lump sum.